cmu-sei/kaiju/docs/HeadlessKaiju.md

 in graphical interface tools, simply due to the nature of how a typical user utilizes GUI versus command line tools.

-## Using the `runKaiju` script
+## Using the `kaijuRun` script

-In the top installation directory of the Kaiju extension is a script called `runKaiju`.
+In the top installation directory of the Kaiju extension is a script called `kaijuRun`.

 This script is the easiest way to run Kaiju tools from a command line, at least on a Linux distribution.